wardi/jsonsquared/README.md

 ### JSON strings

-cell values that have double-quotes as their first and last characters, ignoring whitespace on the left and right, will be [parsed as JSON strings](docs/string.gif).
+Cell values that have double-quotes as their first and last characters, ignoring whitespace on the left and right, will be [parsed as JSON strings](docs/string.gif).